N876S/SteamGame/README.txt

  - Sprite
  - Chocolate Milk
  - Banana Smoothie
- - Blueberry Smoothie
+ - Strawberry Smoothie
  - Coconut Milk
- - Syrup

-9 common, 4 uncommon, 3 rare, 2 epic, 1 leg, 1 exc
+8 common, 5 uncommon, 3 rare, 3 epic, 2 leg, 1 exc

 Other features
 The ability to lock a tile so you can spam food on that specific tile (you can add multiple tiles)